Hope and despair: Kathy Gannon on 35 years in Afghanistan

 I said the shooter didn’t represent a nation, a people.
 My mind returned to Dr. Mangal – for me, it was him who represented Afghanistan and Afghans.

-I have reported on Afghanistan for The AP for the past 35 years, during an extraordinary series of events and regime changes that have rocked the world.
+I have reported on Afghanistan for the AP for the past 35 years, during an extraordinary series of events and regime changes that have rocked the world.
 Through it all, the kindness and resilience of ordinary Afghans has shone through – which is also what has made it so painful to watch the slow erosion of their hope.

 I have always been amazed at how Afghans stubbornly hung on to hope against all odds, greeting each of several new regimes with optimism.
 But by 2018, a Gallup poll showed that the fraction of people in Afghanistan with hope in the future was the lowest ever recorded anywhere.